 - Sit back and relax we we provide advice on equipment, lots of freshly prepared food, and a special insight into the local area.

 We’ll be staying at the 4 star Coed Owen bunkhouse nestled right next to the highest hills in the area, a fantastic place to stay for the weekend.
 You’re welcome to arrive any time after 5pm, where your Large Outdoors host will be there to greet you and introduce you to your fellow walking companions.

 The evening is then yours to relax, as we cook and serve dinner and give you an introduction to the adventures to come.

 We usually find that many of the group gravitate towards the kitchen, which ends up with a lot of banter before we sit down to devour the famous Large Outdoors cheese-board, and possibly a glass or two of wine!

 After a hearty breakfast, we set out to tackle South Wales’ highest peak, Pen-y-fan, which translates as ‘summit of the beacons’.

-For this walk we’re offering two guided routes – a more strenuous, challenging option and a more straightforward leisurely route.
+Depending on the size of the group, for this walk we’re offering two guided routes – a more strenuous, challenging option and a more straightforward leisurely route.

-Both routes will pass by some of the most spectacular waterfalls in Britain, and certainly the most beautiful, situated in natural broadleaved woodland, with a feeling of being far away from the trials of the working week.
+This morning we’ll pass by some of the most spectacular waterfalls in Britain, and certainly the most beautiful, situated in natural broadleaved woodland, with a feeling of being far away from the trials of the working week.

-The longer route will complete the whole waterfalls circuit, starting and finishing in Pontneddfechan.
+Or, a longer route will complete the whole waterfalls circuit, starting and finishing in Pontneddfechan.
 We’ll visit 6 or more waterfalls, and include a walk along the Nedd Fechan, as well as the other two rivers visited by the shorter route.